Ryannn06/InsightAI/README.md

 Any instructions that don’t meet these rules or inexecutable are disregarded.

-### 4. Code Execution
+### 4. Implementation of AI Instructions
-The validated analysis instructions are executed using predefined Python functions.
+The valid AI instructions are executed using predefined Python functions.
 For the same dataset and instructions, the results are always consistent and reproducible.